ksauln/LocalJobDashboard/README.md

 1) **Resumes page**: upload `pdf`, `docx`, or `txt`, then click **Ingest**.
 The resume is chunked, embedded, and stored in SQLite + Chroma.
 2) **Job Search page**: type a search query (e.g., "senior backend python") and set **Limit per source**.
 Click **Run JobScout** to fetch from sources defined in `JOB_SOURCES`; results are saved.
 3) **Match & Rank page**: pick a previously ingested resume, choose **Top K**, and decide whether to use LLM explanations.
 Click **Rank** to see hybrid scores, distances, optional LLM match notes, and job links.
-4) **Settings & Logs page**: view the current config and recent run logs.
+4) **Settings & Logs page**: choose LLM provider (Ollama or OpenAI-compatible), update API/base URL/model names for the current session, view config defaults, and review recent run logs.
 Use the danger-zone buttons to clear jobs/resumes (wipes SQLite + vectors).

 ## CLI equivalents (optional)
 Activate your venv first: `. .venv/bin/activate`